richelbilderbeek/fairytale/README.md

 # fairytale

-Once upon a time there was a dragon that was a pet of a wizazrd that liked merging stuff into magical contraptions.
+Once upon a time there was a dragon that was a pet of a wizard that liked merging stuff into magical contraptions.
 The dragon has three eyes.